tephyr/simpleshelf/docs/ui/reports.rst

 SingleYearReportView
 ~~~~~~~~~~~~~~~~~~~~
 Represents single year of this report.
-Writes ``SpineListView`` with records for given year.
+Subclass of ``SpineListView``; outputs SpineViews.